frankshearar/Home/Reverse-Dependencies-(Dependent-Packages).md

 ![image](https://user-images.githubusercontent.com/15097183/80410017-b4df2080-887e-11ea-94bf-d5afda8bc442.png)

 * Owners info adds another potential trust indicator if the owner is recognizable (Microsoft, dotnet foundation, etc.).
-* "See all" link will open a new tab that displays all dependent packages as shown in the "Full list of dependent packages" section of this spec.
+* "See all" link will open a new tab that displays a [view of all dependent packages](#full-list-of-dependent-packages).

 #### Full list of dependent packages

 **Note:** Dependent package IDs don't match previous image here, but they will in the real deal.

 ![image](https://user-images.githubusercontent.com/15097183/78312974-3787f080-750a-11ea-8f73-0dbfd4575636.png)

+* **Caveat:** While the full list of dependent packages is surfaced using the NuGet.org search page UI, queries entered in the search bar will initiate a regular search.
+For example, searching for "Contoso" will bring search results from all of NuGet.org, not just from within the dependents of the focus package.
+To search for a specific package among the dependents, a search filter would be required which is being considered but is not currently planned.

 #### Visual Studio display